Absentee ballot: United States

+The percentage of American voters who vote by mail or absentee ballots more than tripled since 1996.

 Voters may vote early or get a mailed ballot to mail back or take to a secure box or office.
 Most areas do not require a reason.

 Five states and some counties have all-postal elections.
 Vote-by-mail has been implemented in both Republican and Democratic states, but it became a political controversy in 2020.
 Availability of postal voting increases turnout.

 Americans living outside the United States and members of the military and merchant marine even inside the country, and their families, may register and vote under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).
 Almost half the states require these ballots to be returned by mail.
 Other states allow mail along with some combination of fax, or email; four states allow a web portal.

 Security of mailed ballots is controlled by using special paper in some areas, and, more often, by requiring signatures of voters and sometimes witnesses.
 Signature comparisons are imperfect; the best academic researchers have 10-14% error rates.
 Thousands of ballots fail the signature checks and are rejected.
 Evidence of fraud is uncommon, though postal voting has a greater risk of fraud than in-person voting.
 Not all states have standards for signature review.

 There have been concerns that signatures are improperly rejected from young and minority voters at higher rates than others, with no or limited ability of voters to appeal the rejection.

 Processing large numbers of ballots and signature verifications accurately has numerous challenges other than fraud.

 In the 2016 US presidential election, approximately 33 million ballots were cast via mailed out ballots (about a quarter of all ballots cast).

 The number of people who voted early or with mail-in ballots set records in the 2020 election.
 This is because of the coronavirus pandemic and people choosing the option of absentee ballots.
 Only five states required a valid reason to vote by mail in 2020, compared with 19 states in 2016.
 Across states that did not require a reason to vote by mail, 44% of votes were cast by mail in 2020.
 Across states that did require a reason, 12% of votes were cast by mail in 2020, up from 8% in 2016.